haroldparis/origines/README.md

 Origines is a WordPress Theme developed with Twitter Bootstrap framework.

-Origines is set the be a framework for developing child themes.
+Origines is set the be a theme framework for developing child themes.
+It works well as it is, but you may need a little bit styling to add the perfect touch to your site.

+If you like it, feel free to give me a shout on twitter !

+Want to participate and help me make it the best WordPress+Bootstrap theme ?
+Source code is available on Github ! https://github.com/haroldparis/origines

 Licence:
 This file is part of Origines.